Master of Science in Community Health in Health Practitioner Teacher Education

 Applications are submitted to the School of Graduate Studies, University of Toronto through the Dalla Lana School of Public Healthonline application process

-Visit the 'Learn More' section below for recording links of past Admissions Information Webinars, providing program, admissions and application overviews.
+Visit the 'Learn More' section below for recording links of past Admissions Information Webinars.

 Program Objectives